Phayap Army: History

-After capturing all the Shan State areas, The Thai government has established a new Siamese Shan States with Maj.
+After capturing all the Shan State areas, the Thai government has established a new Siamese Shan State with Maj.
 Gen. Phin Choonhavan as governor and promoted from Major General to Lieutenant General.
-The Royal Thai Armed Forces Supreme Command Headquarters (RTARFSCH) had ordered to establish also set up a field police department to perform administrative duties, law enforcement, maintain order in occupied areas, and suppress the insurgency in the occupied areas.
-Which these field police sometimes they act in violation of human rights.
+The Royal Thai Armed Forces Supreme Command Headquarters (RTARFSCH) had also ordered to establishment of a field police department to perform administrative duties, law enforcement, maintain order in occupied areas, and suppress the insurgency in the occupied areas.
+These field police would sometimes act in violation of human rights.

-Then the Phayap Army began to withdraw from the former Siamese Shan States remaining strength as necessary to support administrative officials, namely the Office of the former Siamese Shan States Military Governor (OSSSMG).
+Then, the Phayap Army began to withdraw from the former Siamese Shan States remaining strength as necessary to support administrative officials, namely the Office of the former Siamese Shan States Military Governor (OSSSMG).
 Along with the establishment of three courts at Kengtung, Muang Hang, and Muang Sat having the same jurisdiction as provincial courts in Thailand, but the judgments of these three courts are absolute no appeals or petitions.
-For keeping the peace and law enforcement is the duty of the field police.
+Keeping the peace and law enforcement is the duty of the field police.

-When Empire of Japan surrendered on 14 August 1945, the Thai government rushed to declare peace, and returning these territories to the United Kingdom, but in good faith the term "Siamese Shan States" appeared in history only for a short time.
+When the Empire of Japan surrendered on 14 August 1945, the Thai government rushed to declare peace and return these territories to the United Kingdom, but in good faith, the term "Siamese Shan States" appeared in history only for a short time.
 The rest of the Phayap Army had to withdraw their forces from the area back to Thailand, and disbanded later.

-War crime

-After Mom Rajawongse Seni Pramoj, one of the high-ranking members of the Free Thai Movement became prime minister.
-He issued the War Criminals Act in October 1945 to show the sincerity of Thailand to the people of the world who disagreed with aggression, and represents the independence of the Thai courts to take action against war criminals with the skill of Thai people do not rely on international courts such as Nuremberg or Tokyo.
-Finally, The Royal Thai Supreme Court ruled that the War Criminals Act of 1945 cannot be retroactive to these individuals, all defendants were acquitted.